-Key Stage 1
+Key Stage 1 Geography Drivers

-Key Stage 2
+Key Stage 2 Geography Drivers

-Children will have regular opportunities for retrieval practice and to reflect on their learning.
-They will continue to build a range of vocabulary to enable them to articulate their understanding of geography.
-Children will develop their geographical skills by implementing them throughout the year and building on them as they move up the school.
-They will understand the processes that cause change over time to physical and human features.
+Children have regular opportunities for retrieval practice and to reflect on their learning.
+They continue to build a range of vocabulary to enable them to articulate their understanding of geography.
+Children develop their geographical skills by implementing them throughout the year and building on them as they move up the school.
+They understand the processes that cause change over time to physical and human features.